codebydarshan/Resume-Matcher/README.md

 Contributions are welcome!
 If you have ideas to make the project better, please feel free to fork the repository and make a pull request.

 ---

-## 📄 License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
-See the [LICENSE](LICENSE) file for more details.